djstojanovic/angular-push-notifications/README.md

 2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Testing notifications
+We need app build with production flag to enable service workers.
+1. Run  `npm run build`
+2. Run  `http-server dist` (if you don't have http-server run `npm add -g http-server`)
+3. Open browser in url given from terminal and test subscription

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.